 Iraqi refugee killed in Syria’s Hawl Camp

-In light of the increasing terrorist practices of the ISIS sleeper cells in the camp recently, the security authorities have intensified their raids pursuing ISIS sleeper cells and managed to arrested 14 ISIS members, who participated in killing and assassination operations inside the camp, in late November.
+In light of the increasing terrorist practices of the ISIS sleeper cells in the camp recently, the security authorities have intensified their raids pursuing ISIS sleeper cells and managed to arrested 14 ISIS agents, who participated in killing and assassination operations inside the camp, in late November.